rkencoresky/rkencoresky/README.md

-- 👋 Hi, I’m @rkencoresky
+- 👋 Hi, I’m Raj Kumar
-- 👀 I’m interested in ...
+- 👀 I’m interested in frontend technologies: reactjs, react-native, android, ios.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working on reactjs, react-native, android, ios.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on frontend open source projects.
-- 📫 How to reach me ...
+- 📫 How to reach me raj.vishwakarma@encoresky.com.

 <!---
 rkencoresky/rkencoresky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.